vmware-archive/persistent-memory-projects/_posts/2020-01-24-Performance-Results.md

 ## Compilation Time Change

 Our changes to the Go compiler are twofold - changes to the runtime for persistent memory allocation support and changes to the SSA pass for automatic instrumentation of user code for transactional support.
 To measure the overheads introduced by our changes, we compared the change in compilation time of the Go compiler before and after our changes.
-We also compare change in compilation time of go-pmem-redis when compiled using the new SSA phase and using the earlier library version of transactions.
+We also compare change in compilation time of go-redis-pmem when compiled using the new SSA phase and using the earlier library version of transaction package [9].

 * Go compilation time increased by 3.4% from 42.71s to 44.16s
-* Difference in go-redis-pmem compilation with the new SSA phase was less than 0.5% at 0.713s compared to 0.71s with the library version.
+* Difference in go-redis-pmem compilation with the new SSA phase was less than 0.5% at 0.713s compared to 0.71s with the library version of transaction package.

 ## Performance of the Memory Allocator